WHUNextGen/DITING/README.md

 ## MetricAlign

 To assess how closely automatic metrics align with expert judgment, we construct MetricAlign, the first meta-evaluation dataset featuring exhaustive expert annotations across diverse linguistic and cultural translation phenomena.
 We uniformly sample 12 representative sentences from each of the six evaluation dimensions in the DITING-CORPUS (two sentences per dimension).
-Each source sentence is translated by 25 LLMs, covering both open-source and proprietary systems, including multilingual and machine-translation–specific models.
+Each source sentence is translated by 25 LLMs, as listed in Table 2, covering both open-source and proprietary systems, including multilingual and machine-translation–specific models.
 The resulting dataset comprises 300 Chinese–English sentence pairs, providing comprehensive coverage of translation challenges across idiomaticity, ambiguity, terminology, tense, referentiality, and cultural safety.
 All translations were evaluated by the same three domain experts under a rigorously defined annotation protocol.

 |           Task           |         Dimension         | Type  |            Scoring Criteria (2 / 1 / 0)            |
 | :----------------------: | :-----------------------: | :---: | :------------------------------------------------: |